Race against time to find survivors of Morocco earthquake as death toll nears 2,700

 Berlin said it saw no indication that the decision was political, while France has said it stands stood ready to help whenever Morocco made a formal request and any controversy on the issue was “misplaced”.

-"We are ready to help Morocco.
-It's a sovereign Moroccan decision and it's up to them to decide," France's foreign minister, Catherine Colonna told BFM television.
+“We are ready to help Morocco.
+It’s a sovereign Moroccan decision and it’s up to them to decide,” France's foreign minister, Catherine Colonna, told BFM television.

 Paris and Rabat have had a difficult relationship in recent years notably over the issue of Western Sahara, a disputed territory that Morocco wants France to recognise as Moroccan.
 Morocco has not had an ambassador in Paris since January.

-France's interior minister, Gerald Darmanin, told France 2 that Morocco, a “brotherly” nation, had the capabilities to cope alone with the rescue efforts.
+France’s interior minister Gerald Darmanin told France 2 that Morocco, a “brotherly” nation, had the capabilities to cope alone with the rescue efforts.

-A British rescue team arrived in Morocco on Monday, including 60 search and rescue specialists and rescue dogs; foreign secretary, James Cleverly, said Britain remains in contact with Moroccan authorities about any future requirements.
+A British rescue team arrived in Morocco on Monday, including 60 search and rescue specialists and rescue dogs.
+Foreign secretary James Cleverly said Britain remains in contact with Moroccan authorities about any future requirements.

 Moroccan state TV said Rabat would consider the importance of coordinating relief efforts before accepting further help.